Samyak-jain09/image-sharer/README.md

-Image sharer is a webapp in whichi you can upload any image and view the image uploaded by others.
+Image sharer is a webapp in which you can upload any image and view the image uploaded by others.

 Techstack used-
 * Python